Node.js Buffer Operations: Views, Copies, and Memory Ownership

 rss: '112.5 MB'

-}The exact numbers will vary.
-The important shape is stable: retained views keep the 50MB backing store visible in arrayBuffers; retained copies do not.
-Notice that the small copies in this run use pooled backing stores (8192 bytes), not one unique 10-byte ArrayBuffer per copy.
+}The exact numbers will vary by Node version, operating system, allocator behavior, and machine.
+The important pattern is stable: retained views keep the 50MB backing store visible in arrayBuffers; retained copies do not.
+Notice that the small copies in this run use pooled backing stores, shown by the 8192 byte backing store size.
+They do not each get a unique 10-byte ArrayBuffer.

 The Trade-Off

-Copying everything makes ownership simpler, but it can waste CPU and memory in hot paths.
+Copying everything makes ownership easier to reason about, but it can waste CPU and memory in hot paths.
 Returning views is fast and allocation-friendly, but only when the view lifetime matches the source lifetime.

-Shared backing memory is a mechanism with advantages and risks.
-When you create a view, you are making a promise that the view and the backing memory can safely have the same lifetime.
+Shared backing memory has clear benefits, but it also requires explicit lifetime management.
+When you create a view, you are deciding that the view and the backing memory can safely remain connected for the same amount of time.

-When you see const view = buf.subarray(0, 10), the review question is concrete: how long will this view live, and what backing memory does it keep alive?
+const view = buf.subarray(0, 10);the review question should be specific - how long will this view live, and what backing memory does it keep reachable?
 If those lifetimes do not match, make a copy.